 the field with the heat of the harvest sun on the fruit.

-the field with the heat of the harvest sun on the fruit.
-(UPDATED: July 16,
+feature the best flavor.
+Nothing compares to the flavor in the field with the heat of the harvest sun on the fruit.

 Mead Orchards - apples, blueberries, cherries, peaches, pumpkins,

 Tivoli, NY 12583.
 Phone: 845-756-5641.
 Fax: 845-756-4008.
 Email: